RiTA-nlp/ITALIC/README.md

 This repository contains the code and the dataset for the paper [ITALIC: An ITALian Intent Classification Dataset](#).

 ITALIC is a new intent classification dataset for the Italian language, which is the first of its kind.
 It includes spoken and written utterances and is annotated with 60 intents.
-The dataset is available on the [Hugging Face Hub](#).
+The dataset is available on [Zenodo](https://zenodo.org/record/8040649) and we are working on making it accessible also from HuggingFace Hub.

 ### Latest Updates